noTours/Continent-Rouge/triggerSender/README.md

 ### How to

-	1. Create an openframeworks project adding the following addons ofxOsc + ofxXmlSettings + ofxHttpUtils + ofxJSON.
+	1. Create an openframeworks project adding the following addons ofxXmlSettings + ofxHttpUtils + ofxJSON.
 	2. Copy and remplace main.cpp, ofApp.cpp and ofApp.h from the repository to the src folder of your project.
 	3. Add the remaining 8 files to your project.
 		VHPbutton.cpp